-'''

 verdi calculation list

-'''

-(Note: the first time you run this command, it might take some seconds as it is the first time you are accessing the database in the virtual machine.
-Following calls will be faster).
+(Note: the first time you run this command, it might take a few seconds as it is the first time you are accessing the database in the virtual machine.
+Subsequent calls will be faster).
 This will print the list of ongoing calculations, which should be empty.
 The first output line should look like